alderven/cafe/README.md

 This projects is dedicated to the testing of following web site: http://cafetownsend-angular-rails.herokuapp.com/

-The Allure web page with the results of a sample test run can be found here:
+The Allure web page with the results of a sample test run can be found here: https://cdn.rawgit.com/alderven/cafe/master/allure-report/index.html

 ### DISCLAIMER ###
 * *There are only "smoke" tests written in the project.
 There are far more tests can be written to cover full functionality*
-* *Project compatible with the Windows platform only (but can be extended to the other platforms since Python and other tools are crossplatfrom)*
+* *Project compatible with the Windows platform only (but can be extended to support other platforms since Python and other tools are crossplatfrom)*
-* *Tests are run in Chrome browser only (but again project can be easily improved to involve other browsers)*
+* *Tests are run in Chrome browser only (but again project can be easily improved to include other browsers)*

 # HOW TO INSTALL:
 1. Download and unzip this project: https://github.com/alderven/cafe/archive/master.zip